 Homebuyers must get a current appraisal of the home’s worth and submit bids from contractors who plan to do the renovation.
 Lenders don’t have a say with who does the repairs, but they want to see a few bids to ensure the total cost of renovations is within the normal range for the type of work that must be done.

-Eligibility Requirements for a Home Renovation Loan
+Learn About the Requirements for a Home Renovation Loan

 Before learning how to renovate a house, it’s probably a good idea to determine if you can afford to do so.
 Buying a house in need of major repairs can be costly.
 Home renovation loans can help cut down the total out-of-pocket cost, but that usually means having a solid credit score and a low debt-to-income (DTI) ratio.